#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 He's so pleased.
 Tell us how you know Scott Quinnell.

-He's the biggest man I've ever seen in my life.
-He's about six foot ten or something Gavin.
+he's the biggest man i've ever seen in my life he's about six foot ten or something gavin he's huge scott

-It's actually a nightmare to be that big.
-Well, I was on a plane the other day.
+it's actually a nightmare to be that big well i was on a plane the other day i'm five foot seven i thought

-So he basically he had a choice between either black or white shoes that he had to get in from America.
-So but you have met Scott on numerous occasions?
+it was bad i remember he had size 16 feet so he basically He had a choice between either black or white shoes that he had to get in from America.
+So, but you have met Scott on numerous occasions?

 Yes, because I used to work for Scott's dad,

-Derek Quinnell, in the chemical plant on Eckley.
+Derek Quinnell, in the chemical plant on Exley.
 Did you?
 Yeah, yeah, just for three weeks.

 It was a strange job, but I ended up meeting all the Quinnells for a couple of days.
 Oh, wow.